 Cook Potatoes

 2. When the potatoes are still warm, peel and crumble them.
-You can also chop them and keep them aside.
+You can also chop them and keep aside.
 You should be able to get 2 cups of tightly packed crumbled potatoes.

-Sauté Spices, Onions
+Sauté Spices & Onions

-3. Heat 2 tablespoons of oil in a pan or kadai or wok.
-You can use any neutral flavored oil.
+3. Heat 2 tablespoons oil in a pan, kadai or wok.
 Lower the heat and add 1 teaspoon mustard seeds.
 Crackle them.

-8. Stir and then add 1 cup tightly packed thinly sliced onions (1 large onion, sliced).
-Instead of onions you can add shallots or pearl onions.
+8. Stir and add 1 cup tightly packed thinly sliced onions (1 large onion, sliced).

 9. Add a pinch of asafoetida (hing) and ⅓ to ½ teaspoon turmeric powder.

-11. Now add 2 teaspoons besan or gram flour.
+11. Now, add 2 teaspoons gram flour (besan).

 12. Stir and mix the gram flour very well with the rest of the ingredients.

-13. Add ¼ cup chopped tomatoes (about 1 small tomato, chopped).
+13. Add ¼ cup chopped tomatoes (1 small tomato, chopped).
+Stir and sauté the tomatoes for 2 minutes.

 Tomatoes give a light tang to the dish.
 Adding tomato is optional and you can skip it.
-Stir and saute the tomatoes for 2 minutes.

 Make Poori Masala